dknkim/Manuscript_alert/README.md

 ## License

-This project is open source.
+This project is open source, but not for commercial use.
 Buy me a coffee when we meet.

 ## Support